Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/SUEWS_Soil.rst

 SUEWS_Soil.txt specifies the characteristics of the sub-surface soil below each of the non-water surface types (Paved, Bldgs, EveTr, DecTr, Grass, BSoil).
-The model does not have a soi store below the water surfaces.
+The model does not have a soil store below the water surfaces.
 Note that these sub-surface soil stores are different to the bare soil/unmamnaged surface cover type.
 Each of the non-water surface types need to link to soil characteristics specified here.
 If the soil